Kitty's Amelia (1803 ship): 1st voyage transporting enslaved people (1804)

-Slave voyage #2 (1804–1805)
+2nd voyage transporting enslaved people (1804–1805)

-Nuttall sailed on 3 December.
+Nuttall sailed on 3 December 1804.
 She was in company with Thomas and Juno.
 Kitty's Amelia sailed to West Central Africa and St Helena.
-Having gathered her cargo of slaves at the Congo River.
+Having acquired captives at the Congo River.
 Kitty's Amelia sailed from Africa on 24 May 1805.
 She was bound for St Barts, at the time a Swedish colony.
 (The Swedes did not abolish the slave trade until 1813.)
-Near Saint Kitts crewmembers attempted a mutiny, a mutiny that Nuttall foiled.
-However, three mutineers managed to reach HMS Saint Lucia and accused Nuttall of having engaged in transgressions relating to the transportation of slaves. she arrived at St Barts on 5 July and there landed 210 slaves, having embarked 288.
+Near Saint Kitts, crewmembers attempted a mutiny, a mutiny that Nuttall foiled.
+However, three mutineers managed to reach HMS Saint Lucia and accused Nuttall of having engaged in transgressions relating to the transportation of captives. she arrived at St Barts on 5 July, and there landed 210 captives, having embarked 288.
 The accusations against Nuttall forced him to remain in the Caribbean to answer the charges.
 Kitty's Amelia's mate, Thomas Forest, sailed her back to Liverpool from St Barts with a cargo of sugar and cotton.
 She left on 19 August and arrived back at Liverpool on 9 November.
 She had left Liverpool with 49 crew members and suffered seven crew deaths on the voyage.

-Slave voyage #3 (1806–1807)
+3rd voyage transporting enslaved people (1806–1807)

 Nuttall, having returned to Liverpool after having refuted the charges against him, resumed command of Kitty's Amelia.
 He sailed on 6 May 1806, bound for the Bight of Biafra and Gulf of Guinea islands.